The Kit Curran Radio Show: Theme tune

 The theme tune, Ultra Fantastico, was composed by David Mackay with lyrics by Ian La Frenais.
-Sung by Denis Lawson, it was released as a single on EMI in 1984, though failed to chart.
+Sung by Denis Lawson, it was released as a single on EMI in 1984, scraping into the charts at number 99 for one week.

 Commercial release

 Both series of the programme were repeated on UK Gold in the 1990s.
 A 2-disc set containing all 12 episodes was released on Region 2 DVD on 10/09/2018 by Network Distributing.

 Legacy

-It appears that the programme is often forgotten today, receiving little attention on the web, save for occasional mentions in unrelated articles, such as The Guardian citing radio sitcoms with 'Hence the comedy spoofs – Smashie and Nicey, Alan Partridge, or the 1980s Channel 4 sitcom The Kit Curran Radio Show – all bonhomie and smooth on air, but with a weird, desperate edge as soon as the red studio light goes off.'
+The programme receives little attention today, save for occasional mentions in unrelated articles, such as The Guardian citing radio sitcoms: 'Hence the comedy spoofs – Smashie and Nicey, Alan Partridge, or the 1980s Channel 4 sitcom The Kit Curran Radio Show – all bonhomie and smooth on air, but with a weird, desperate edge as soon as the red studio light goes off.'

-James Rampton, writing for The Independent in 1994, slated the series, stating 'DJs have never been much fun on TV.
+James Rampton, writing for The Independent in 1994, slated the series.
+He stated, 'DJs have never been much fun on TV.
 Remember The Kit Curran Radio Show (ITV, 1984) with Denis Lawson?
 Exactly.'

 The first season was suggested as being something of a failure for producer Derrick Goodwin in the book On The Buses: The Complete Story by Craig Walker.
 Walker describes the series as a 'short-lived affair' and that 'six episodes later the sitcom ended.'